askjfbd/statpress/readme.txt

 == Installation ==

 Upload wp-statpress directory in /wp-content/plugins/ .
 Then just activate it on your plugin management page.
-In the Dashboard click "StatPress" and then "StatPressUpdate" menu.
 You are ready!

+== Update ==

+Override wp-statpress directory in /wp-content/plugins/ .
+Then just re-activate it on your plugin management page.
-"StatPressUpdate" will add/update your database table.
+In the Dashboard click "StatPress" and then "StatPressUpdate" menu: "StatPressUpdate" will add/update your database table and its content.

 == Frequently Asked Questions ==